ECMAScript 5’s

 };

-, then close over it.
+No need to store this into self, then close over it.
 One great shortcut I

-use all the time is creating an alias for document.getElementById
+use all the time is creating an alias for document.getElementById.

 var $ = document.getElementById.bind(document);